-I use a variety of natural stone and gemstone in my men's and women's jewellery includes natural and untreated British quartz, carnelian, jasper, flint, agate and fossil stone collected by hand in Northumbria, northern England.
-I handcraft some into cabochons to set in sterling silver earrings, necklaces, rings, bracelets, and brooches, or polish raw quartz or flint stone in its original shape.
-I handcraft my jet jewellery in genuine Whitby jet from the North Yorkshire coast, sourced from an established Whitby supplier.
+The natural stone and gemstone in my men's and women's jewellery includes natural and untreated British quartz, carnelian, jasper, flint, agate and fossil stone.
+I collect this in Northumbria, northern England to handcraft into cabochons for sterling silver earrings, necklaces, rings, bracelets, and brooches.
+Some raw quartz and flint stone I polish in its original shape.
+I also handcraft jet jewellery in genuine Whitby jet from the North Yorkshire coast, sourced from an established Whitby supplier.

 Northumbrian sea glass

 HANDCRAFTING A CABOCHON IN NATURAL BRITISH GEMSTONE:

-Though identifying rocks and minerals can sometimes be difficult due to the variety and often similarity, each stone I collect is identified to the best of my knowledge, supported by careful reference.
+Though identifying rocks and minerals can be difficult due to their variety, and often similarity, each stone I collect is identified to the best of my knowledge, supported by careful reference.
 I also follow UK guidelines on sustainable collection of natural resources, to preserve our natural environment.

 If you have any questions, please feel free to get in touch via my contact page.